Governikus/eIDAS-Node-SDK/README.md

 /*
 Now let us create a MetaXML:
-*/
+This sample shows how to create a meta.xml for a eidas middleware service. if you want to create a xml for a eidas-connector use EidasSaml.CreateMetaDataNode(...);
+If you have to parse a metadata.xml use EidasSaml.ParseMetaDataNode() or EidasSaml.ParseMetaDataService() */
        private static void CreateMetaData() throws CertificateEncodingException, IOException, XMLParserException, UnmarshallingException, MarshallingException, SignatureException, TransformerFactoryConfigurationError, TransformerException{
              EidasOrganisation organization = new EidasOrganisation("Gov", "Gov AG", "http://localhost", "de-de");